Quique Sánchez Flores: Benfica

-Flores was appointed as manager of S.L.
-Benfica on 24 May 2008.
+Flores was appointed as manager of Benfica on 24 May 2008.
 On 8 June of the following year he left the Primeira Liga side by mutual consent, after a third place in the league and winning the domestic league cup.

 Atlético Madrid

 On 23 October 2009, Flores signed for Atlético Madrid following the dismissal of Abel Resino, penning a contract until 30 June 2010.
-At the end of the campaign, he led the team to the ninth position in the domestic competition, but also to two cup finals: the UEFA Europa League against Fulham (2–1 win) and the Copa del Rey, lost to Sevilla FC.
+At the end of the campaign, he led the team to the ninth position in the domestic competition, but also to two cup finals: the UEFA Europa League against Fulham (2–1 win) and the Copa del Rey, lost to Sevilla.

-Frequently clashing with star player Diego Forlán during 2010–11, Flores announced his departure from the Colchoneros before the season ended, with the team finally qualifying to the Europa League.
+Frequently clashing with star player Diego Forlán during 2010–11, Flores announced his departure from the Colchoneros before the season ended, with the team finally qualifying for the Europa League.

 Al Ahli

-In early May 2011, Flores was linked with a move to FC Spartak Moscow.
-On 8 November, however, he was named new coach of UAE Pro League team Al Ahli Dubai FC, replacing Ivan Hašek.
+In early May 2011, Flores was linked with a move to Spartak Moscow.
+On 8 November, however, he was named new coach of UAE Pro League team Al Ahli, replacing Ivan Hašek.
 He left on 11 June 2013.

 Al Ain

-On 28 September 2013, only three months after leaving the country, Flores returned to the United Arab Emirates, being appointed at Al Ain FC.
-However, his tenure was brief as he was dismissed on 8 March 2014 due to poor results.
+On 28 September 2013, only three months after leaving the country, Flores returned to the United Arab Emirates, being appointed at Al Ain.
+However, his tenure was brief, as he was dismissed on 8 March 2014 due to poor results.

 Return to Getafe

-After nearly nine months without a club, Flores returned to Getafe on 5 January 2015 to succeed Cosmin Contra as the new manager following the latter's departure to China.
-His first match in charge took place two days later, and it ended with a 1–1 away draw against UD Almería for the domestic cup; on 26 February, however, citing personal reasons, he resigned.
+After nearly nine months without a club, Flores returned to Getafe on 5 January 2015 to succeed Cosmin Contra as the new manager, following the latter's departure to China.
+His first match in charge took place two days later, and it ended with a 1–1 away draw against Almería in the domestic cup; on 26 February, however, citing personal reasons, he resigned.